-Since the launch of the SCT and SDD Schemes, the EPC has generally published updated versions of the rulebooks and associated implementation guidelines once annually in November.
+Since the launch of the and SDD Schemes, the has generally published updated versions of the rulebooks and associated implementation guidelines once annually in November.
 These updated versions normally take effect in the third week of November of the following year.
 In accordance with industry best practice, all stakeholders and their suppliers therefore have sufficient lead time to address rulebook updates prior to such changes taking effect.

 In November 2012, the published: